 Our emergency contact template can help you plan.
 Download it here!

 - Backup documentation: Ensure you have copies of important documentation that’s stored offsite for safe keeping and easy access.

 - Moving operations: Consider whether it’s possible to move key operations, such as shipping and receiving or customer services, to another location if your building is damaged.
 Identify people who can help you before, during, and after a flood.

 Get everyone on board

 It’s a lot easier to bail out a boat when you have some helpers.
-Take the time to talk through your flood preparation – and response plan – with all your staff, and be sure to assign specific tasks to specific people before you find yourself in an emergency.
-The faster and more efficiently your team can respond, the better your chances of limiting damage and ensuring the safety of your people.
+Take the time to talk through your flood preparation – and response plan – with all your staff, and be sure to assign specific tasks to specific people before you find yourself dealing with an emergency.
+The faster your team can respond, the better your chances of limiting damage and ensuring the safety of your people.
 Good planning and preparation is priceless when it comes to business continuity.

 To learn more risk mitigation tips for your business, visit our Resources & FAQ page today!